Translate

 Spring Cultural Season in Jūrmala's Exhibition Halls

-Spring is the time when Jūrmala’s cultural spaces become part of a spring-inspired city walk – a place to enrich the mind and spirit awakening alongside nature.
+Spring is the time when Jūrmala’s cultural spaces become part of a spring-inspired city walk – a place to enrich the mind and spirit, awakening alongside nature.
 The exhibition program covers both classical and contemporary art processes and offers special programs dedicated to historical exploration.
 Discover the season’s most remarkable events!

 Jūrmala Museum (Tirgoņu Street 29, Majori)